 All seven of the TRAPPIST-1 planets were detected using the transit method; when an exoplanet passes across a star as seen from a telescope, that star dims slightly.
 The light signature recorded by the telescope can then be used to calculate the mass and radius of the planet.
-This is the science of spectroscopy, with powerful space telescopes like Hubble, Spitzer, and Kepler able to observe exoplanets across broad wavelengths, ranging from ultraviolet (UV) to infrared (IR) light.
+This is the science of spectroscopy (opens in new tab), with powerful space telescopes like Hubble (opens in new tab), Spitzer (opens in new tab), and Kepler (opens in new tab) able to observe exoplanets across broad wavelengths, ranging from ultraviolet (UV) to infrared (IR) light.

 For this latest TRAPPIST-1 discovery, it's been all about detecting UV rays, which (above a certain level) can break-up water molecules.
 The researchers found that while the inner planets have probably lost all their water due to high UV levels, the outer planets (called e, f and g) have less UV, and are all in the habitable zone, so (opens in new tab) may contain rivers and oceans.

 "It is exciting that we can now study the environments of individual Earth-sized planets," said Professor Peter Wheatley from the University of Warwick’s Astronomy & Astrophysics Group in the Department of Physics.